leftyloosey/cirith-stuart-techblog/README.md

-# Challenge 14: A Tech Blog
+A Tech Blog

 ## Welcome

-The assignment was to create a simple blog app.
-We were to code the front and back end of a website that allows a user to create an account, write and save blog posts, and store session data between visits to the website.
-This was accomplished using node, express, mysql, sequelize, and a number of other node packages.
-I used bootstrap for the website's simple design.
+This is a simple blog app, built for practice with MVC.
+I used Node, Express, Mysql, and Sequelize to build it, with express-session for authentication.
+I Bootstrap'd the simple little frontend.
+It is deployed to heroku.
+Anyone can come, create an account, and create posts and comment on other people's posts.
+Not many people do.
+Because no one on earth knows it exists.
+But now you know it exists.
+You could write something about tech news.
+You could write anything.
+Please don't curse.

 [heroku deployment](https://cirith-blog.herokuapp.com/)